The Complaint Roadmap

 Below are examples of common issues regulated by the federal government and where you can get more information about your rights or making a complaint:

-- Credit card fraud, and issues related to federally regulated financial institutions: Financial Consumer Agency of Canada (FCAC)
+- Problem with your bank or financial institution: Financial Consumer Agency of Canada (FCAC)

 - False Advertising and deceptive practices: Competition Bureau